1 / 12

 Overview

-Rumex crispus is a taprooted perennial in the buckwheat family (Polygonaceae) reaching 24–48 inches (60–120 cm) tall with a 12–24 inch (30–60 cm) spread, arising from a stout, fleshy, yellow taproot that reaches 12–36 inches (30–90 cm) deep.
-Stems are erect, stiff, unbranched or sparingly branched, grooved.
-Basal leaves are lance-shaped, 6–12 inches (15–30 cm) long, with distinctly wavy-curled (crisped) margins — the primary identification feature and the source of the common name.
-Stem leaves are smaller, alternate, with papery ocreae at the nodes.
-Flowers are tiny, greenish, borne in dense whorls on elongated, branching panicles.
-Fruit is a triangular achene enclosed in 3 enlarged, heart-shaped valves (the inner tepals), each 0.12–0.2 inch (3–5 mm) long, usually with a single prominent grain (tubercle) on one valve.
-The fruit valves have entire (smooth) margins — a key distinction from R. obtusifolius.
-A single plant produces 20,000–60,000 seeds, viable in soil for 50–80 years.
-Contains oxalic acid; toxic to livestock in quantity.
-One of the most common perennial weeds in pastures, gardens, and disturbed ground in the Pacific Northwest.
+Rumex crispus is a taprooted perennial weed in the buckwheat family (Polygonaceae) reaching 24–48 inches (60–120 cm) tall and 12–24 inches (30–60 cm) wide, arising from a stout fleshy yellow taproot that reaches 12–36 inches (30–90 cm) deep into the soil.
+Stems are erect, stiff, unbranched or sparingly branched, grooved along the length.
+Basal leaves are lance-shaped, 6–12 inches (15–30 cm) long, with strongly wavy-curled (crisped) margins — the principal identification character and the source of both the specific epithet 'crispus' and the common name 'curly-leaved dock.'
+Stem leaves are smaller, alternate, with papery ocreae (membranous tubular sheaths) at the nodes — typical of Polygonaceae.
+Flowers are tiny greenish, borne in dense whorls on elongated branching panicles.
+Fruit is a small triangular achene enclosed in 3 enlarged heart-shaped valves (the inner tepals), each 0.12–0.2 inch (3–5 mm) long, usually with a single prominent grain (tubercle) on one valve.
+The fruit valves carry entire (smooth) margins — the principal microscopic-scale distinction from R. obtusifolius, which has toothed valve margins.
+A single plant produces 20,000–60,000 seeds in a growing season; seeds remain viable in soil for 50–80 years, making the soil seed bank effectively multi-generational.
+Foliage and seeds contain oxalic acid; toxic to livestock when consumed in quantity.
+Established as a widespread perennial weed of pastures, vegetable gardens, and disturbed ground across the Pacific Northwest, all 50 U.S. states, and all Canadian provinces.
+Toxic to pets through oxalic acid content.

 Native Range

-Native to Europe and western Asia, occurring in pastures, gardens, roadsides, and disturbed ground from sea level to approximately 8,000 feet (2,400 m).
-Naturalized across all 50 U.S. states and all Canadian provinces.
-One of the most common perennial weeds worldwide.Suggested Uses
+Rumex crispus is native to Europe and western Asia, occurring in pastures, gardens, roadsides, and disturbed moist ground from sea level to approximately 8,000 feet (2,400 m) elevation.
+The species is naturalized as a widespread perennial weed across all 50 U.S. states, all Canadian provinces, and temperate regions globally, ranking as a cosmopolitan agricultural and pastoral weed.Suggested Uses

 Appearance